 White space is the gap between what products or services your customer has invested in, and the other products or services that your company or business has to offer.

-But the financial advisor has many other products he can offer his customer based on demographics such as age, marital status and annual salary.
+But the financial advisor has many other products she can offer her customer based on demographics such as age, marital status and annual salary.
 The gap between the financial advisor's available products and the products the customer has been offered is the whitespace.

-The financial advisor must now discover what his customer has purchased, in order to offer other complementing products.
+The financial advisor must now discover what her customer has purchased, in order to offer other complementing products.

 The same formula applies to the account executive that sells to businesses.
 The account executive must identify the business processes used with his customer.

 Then, he must understand the critical business issue or pain point with that business process.
 If the company has a project in the works to solve the pain point in the business, the account executive must find a solution to match the pain point.

 The whitespace is the gap between the pain points the company is feeling, and the solutions they have in place to meet those needs.